Voltaire01-W/eCommerce_Food/README.md

 ### About the project:

-This app is an ecommerce app
+This is an e-commerce application.

 Tech stack used:
 - ReactJS
 - Node.js